 Cooking Burgul Pilav

-- Heat up cooking oil in a pot over med - high heat, add onion and garlic and fry until golden.1 large Onion, 1 clove Garlic, 2 tbs Cooking oil, ⅓ cup Olive oil
+- Heat up oil in a pot over medium - high heat, add onion and garlic and fry until golden.1 large Onion, 1 clove Garlic, 2 tbs Cooking oil, ⅓ cup Olive oil

 - Stir through tomato paste and then stir through capsicum (bell pepper), green chillies, tomatoes, spices and salt.
-Cover for 10 minutes and allow tomatoes to cook and release juices.1 med Capsicum, 1 small Green chilli, ⅛ teaspoon Paprika, ⅛ teaspoon Cumin, 1 tbs Tomato paste
+Cover for 10 minutes and allow tomatoes to cook and release juices.1 medium Bell pepper, 1 small Green chilli, ⅛ teaspoon Paprika, ⅛ teaspoon Cumin, 1 tbs Tomato paste

 Video